Global TWAP

 Definition

-Amberdata provides TWAP data aggregated minutely, hourly, or daily for all centralized exchanges we cover, with historical data back to 2013 for some of the exchanges.
+Amberdata provides TWAP data aggregated minutely, hourly, or daily for all covered centralized exchanges, with historical data as far back as 2013.

 Details